 Resources: For our recommendations, read our Berlin Vegan Guide, and if you’re there in the summer, read more about our experience at the (free) Berlin Vegan Summer Fest.
 Make sure to check out long time Berlin resident VeganNomNom’s epic Vegan Guide to Berlin or one of (also a Berlin resident) Indefinite Adventure’s many food-specific vegan guides (like best vegan brunches in Berlin).
 We use these guides extensively whenever we are in Berlin!
 If you like food tours, don’t miss out on the vegan food tours offered by Maja at Vegan Tours Berlin.

 Where to Stay: Almodóvar Biohotel is a 4 star organic, vegetarian design hotel with a vegan breakfast buffet (gluten-free, and raw options as well)!
 The hotel uses eco-friendly practices and includes a yoga mat in every room, perfect for keeping active on the go.
 They’re located just a few blocks from Berlin’s vegan mini-mall mentioned above.
 Click here to check availability and current rates.

-3. Paris, France: 66 Vegan Restaurants
+3. Paris, France: 70 Vegan Restaurants

-Change from 2018: + 17 vegan restaurants, +1 in ranking
+Change from 2019: + 4 vegan restaurants, same ranking

-France is not known to be one of the best countries for vegans due to the use of butter and cheese in French cooking.
+France is known as one of the not as vegan friendly countries in Europe due to the use of butter and cheese in French cooking.
 However!
-Eating vegan in Paris is sure to be a delight with almost 66 entirely vegan restaurants in the French capital.
+Eating vegan in Paris is sure to be a delight with almost 70 entirely vegan restaurants in the French capital.